kbr/autocron/docs/index.rst

 **autocron** does not need any dependencies beside the Python Standard-Library and is therefore easy to install and easy to integrate into (web-)applications.

-**autocron** makes use of ``SQLite`` as message storage that is fast enought for low- to medium-traffic sites.
+**autocron** makes use of a dedicated ``SQLite`` database as message storage.
+This is fast enought for low- to medium-traffic sites.
 Which are most websites.

     The idea behind ``autocron`` is to make the integration of an asynchronous task handler as easy as possible.
 This is often desirable for applications that don't need massive scaling.
-Vertical scaling can work but for horizontal scaling more complex task-queues and -workers are required.
+Vertical scaling will work but for horizontal scaling another concept for task-queues and -workers is required.

 All configurations are preset with useful values and can get inspected and modified by the ``autocron`` command-line based :ref:`admin interface <admin-iterface>`.